FilipinoRadioheadNirvanaFan/FilipinoRadioheadNirvanaFan/README.md

  O⁠_⁠o | hi! i am FilipinoRadioheadNirvanaFan (stupid ahh user)

- if you don't like how immature i am you can kindly ask to me if you want to tone down the messages i do !
+ if you don't like how i sound immature at times you can kindly ask to me if you want to tone down the messages i do !

 ## feel free to read ts as that I'm listing and seperating SOME sections🤷‍♀️